ahmed-barakat333/LRI_MM_Pain/README.md

  - HSC: Data and code used to analyse hematopoietic stem cell data
  - MP: Data and code used to analyse macrophages data
  - NEUT: Data and code used to analyse neutrophils data

-> Please note that due to size and other constrains, the raw data files (.CEL files and raw count matricies) could not be uploaded.
-> A link for downloading the raw data files has been provided.
-This link is provided inside a "data_link.txt" file located inside the folder of each dataset.

-11- **Transcriptomics_Analysis_MM_Part2**: Data and code used to analyse multiple myeloma cell-types transcriptomic (microarray, bulk RNA-seq, meta-analysis) datasets.
-This folder is organized into subfolders based on cell type:

  - NKC: Data and code used to analyse natural killer cells data
  - OCY: Data and code used to analyse osteocytes data
  - OPC: Data and code used to analyse osteogenic precursor cells data
  - PC: Data and code used to analyse plasma cells data
  - Treg: Data and code used to analyse regulatory T cells data
  - WBM: Data and code used to analyse whole bone marrow data

  > Please note that due to size and other constrains, the raw data files (.CEL files and raw count matricies) could not be uploaded.
  > A link for downloading the raw data files has been provided.
 This link is provided inside a "data_link.txt" file located inside the folder of each dataset.

 12- **Transcriptomics_Analysis_Sensory_Neuron**: Data and code used to analyse senosry neuron transcriptomic datasets.
 This folder is orgnaized into the following subfolders: